rualark/Recall/README.md

 Keep in mind that the encrypted secret can be another recall message of this format - if you have multiple groups of associations.

+## Where to store your Recall packed messages

-If your assiciations are safe (see guidelines for safe associations above), it is safe to store the Recall message on all of your disks, storages, clouds and giving them to your friends - as only you will be able to decrypt it.
+If your assiciations are safe (see guidelines for safe associations above), it is safe to store the Recall message on all of your disks, storages, clouds, usb flash and giving them to your friends - as only you will be able to decrypt it.

+Avoid making Recall packed messages publicly available to avoid attempts to hack them: although they are considered unhackable today, in the future the new algorithms can be developed.